TatweerWorkStation/Project-2/README.md

 ├── Asistant_Prompt.txt  # (Optional) Prompts or instructions for the LLM ├── database_script.py   # Script for setting up the database
 └── main.py        # Main Streamlit application code
-Use code with caution.

 Database Setup
 The database_script.py file is used to create and populate the SQLite database.
 Make sure to run this script before using the application if the database doesn't exist or needs to be updated.

-Contributing
-Contributions are welcome!
-Feel free to open issues and pull requests.

-License
-[Specify your license here, e.g., MIT]